UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 The output above gives us an overview of the data with its first and last few rows, the names of the columns, and the numbers of rows and columns.

-If we want more information, we can apply the `info` method to a data frame to print some basic information about it.
+If we want more information, we can apply the `info()` method to a data frame to print some basic information about it.
 In Python we use the dot notation to apply a method to an object.

-> **Note:** When applying a method, we always need to follow the method name by a pair of parenthesis, even if we are not passing any arguments to the method.
+> **Note:** When applying a method, we always need to follow the method name by a pair of parentheses, even if we are not passing any arguments to the method.

 ~~~
 gapminder.info()